Public Service Hall: Self-service Area

-Automated systems are placed in self-service area.
-Consumers are able to receive diverse services, such as; extract on property or business registration, biometric photo for ID card and passport, cash withdrawal from ATMs, conducting distance payments via pay boxes, etc.
+Automated systems are placed in the self-service area.
+Consumers are able to receive diverse services, such as; extract on property or business registration, biometric photos for ID card and passport, cash withdrawal from ATMs, conducting distance payments via pay boxes, etc.

 Quick Service Area

 In Quick Service Area, consumers are able to receive the services, duration of which do not exceed 2 minutes.
-For instance, issuance of already printed ID card and Passports, Birth and Marriage Certificates, Documents certified by appostile or legalization, Extracts on property and business registration, etc.
+For instance, issuance of already printed ID card and Passports, Birth and Marriage Certificates, Documents certified by apostille or legalization, extracts on property and business registration, etc.

 Long Service Area

-In Long Service Area, consumers are able to receive the services, delivery of which requires more than 5 minutes, such as submission of an applications for Passport, ID cards, registration of property and business, receipt of biographical certificates from the Archive, etc. Such division of service area minimizes the risk for creation of mass, crowd and chaotic queues in the service area and makes citizens’ more organized and queue of customers who wish to receive services is regulated through integrated Queue Management Electronic System.
+In Long Service Area, consumers are able to receive the services, delivery of which requires more than 5 minutes, such as submission of an applications for Passport, ID cards, registration of property and business, receipt of biographical certificates from the Archive, etc. Such division of service area minimizes the risk for creation of mass, crowds, and chaotic queues in the service area and makes citizens more organized and queue of customers who wish to receive services is regulated through an integrated Queue Management Electronic System.

 Economic Model

 Service provision and its costs are calculated based on the requested delivery period of the service.
-In case a person requests the service to be provided in shorter time frame than regular period, the additional costs apply to the service.
+In case a person requests the service to be provided in a shorter time frame than the regular period, the additional costs apply to the service.